 Events unfolded on Election Day 1920, when Mose Norman, a black U.S. citizen, attempted to exercise his legal right to vote in Ocoee and was turned away from the polls.
 That evening, a mob of armed white men came to the home of his friend, July Perry, in an effort to locate Norman.
 Shooting ensued.
 Perry was captured and eventually lynched.
 An unknown number of African American citizens were murdered, and their homes and community were burned to the ground.
 Most of the black population of Ocoee fled, never to return.

-This landmark exhibition by the Orange County Regional History Center will mark the 100-year remembrance of the Ocoee Massacre.
-The exhibition will explore not only this horrific time in our community’s history but also historical and recent incidents of racism, hatred, and terror, some right here at home.
+This landmark exhibition by the Orange County Regional History Center marks the 100-year remembrance of the Ocoee Massacre.
+The exhibition explores not only this horrific time in our community’s history but also historical and recent incidents of racism, hatred, and terror, some right here at home.

 The content will encourage reflection on a century of social transformation, the power of perspective, and the importance of exercising the right to vote, and will ask what lessons history can inspire for moving forward.